0 Read More

 The type of accident associated with a particular kind of forklift varies according to how it is used, the type of facility and the forklift specifications.
 For example, high-lift trucks pose a risk of falling load accidents.
 Retail establishments need to take precautions for pedestrian safety.

 Common forklift safety hazards for workers include:

-To help operators and workers in the vicinity of forklifts, OSHA has produced Sample Daily Checklists for Powered Industrial Trucks, the official name for the forklift.
+To help operators and workers in the vicinity of forklifts, OSHA has produced the Sample Daily Checklists for Powered Industrial Trucks, the official name for the forklift.
 These lists are extensive, with many helpful tips.